MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-UnifiedGroupLinks.md

 You can enter multiple values separated by commas.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: `"Value1","Value2",..."ValueN"`.

+You must use this parameter with the LinkType parameter, which means the specified recipients will all be removed from the same role in the Microsoft 365 Group (you can't remove different roles from specific recipients in the same command).

 ```yaml
 Type: RecipientIdParameter[]
 Parameter Sets: (All)